The New York City Subway: A ludicrous concoction of clashes

 In the early 1920s, the NYC mayor proposed a new plan — an elaborate series of city-owned and operated mass transit lines that would compete with the BMT and IRT.
 And so, the New York City Board of Transportation was formed; it oversaw the creation of the Independent Subway System (initially ISS, later IND), which opened its first line on September 2nd of 1932.
 By 1954, however, all three rapid transit systems were made into one city-operated enterprise known as the New York City Transit Authority (NYCTA), which also operated the city's public buses.

-As for the trains, IRT's “composite” cars combined wood and copper on the outside, plus fabric and steel on the inside, except that there weren’t enough doors; the conductor had the added responsibility of opening and closing each station gate manually until this was modified in 1910.
-Five years later, the company revealed its stainless steel "Pullman" trains with fabric seats.
-The same year, "BMT presented the 'Standard,' a subway car with steel bodies that were wider and longer than IRT cars."
-When IND debuted, it released its R-type cars, which were bigger, faster, and had more doors.
-Today's subway cars are a modern variation of the R-models.
+As for the trains themselves, the IRT’s composite cars combined wood and copper exteriors with fabric and steel interiors, but they initially lacked enough doors.
+As a result, conductors were responsible for manually opening and closing station gates until the system was modified in 1910.
+Five years later, the company introduced its stainless steel Pullman trains, which featured fabric seats.
+That same year, the BMT unveiled the Standard, a subway car with steel bodies that were wider and longer than those used by the IRT.
+When the IND entered service, it introduced its R-type cars, which were larger, faster, and equipped with more doors.
+Modern subway cars are direct descendants of these R-model designs.

 Although air cooling technology was something the subway systems were trying to figure out since the summer of 1905, according to the New York Transit Museum, these attempts were less than successful.
 It wasn't until 1967 that the engineers were able to implement efficient air-conditioning on the New York City subway, much to the collective relief of all New Yorkers.
 At this time, NYCTA became part of the Metropolitan Transportation Authority (MTA), which is responsible for public transportation within the state of New York today.

 By the 1970s, however, innovation significantly slowed down and train maintenance worsened.
 By the start of the following decade, the now-notorious grittiness of the New York City subway became a daily part of life.
-As a response to the pollution and graffiti, the MTA introduced the “Great White Fleet” in 1981— a total of 7,000 train cars painted in a pristine shade of white in an effort to deter the street artists — “which predictably had about the same effect as trying to curb drawing by handing out clean, white sheets of sketch paper.”
+As a response to the pollution and graffiti, the MTA introduced the “Great White Fleet” in 1981 — a total of 7,000 train cars painted in a pristine shade of white in an effort to deter the street artists — “which predictably had about the same effect as trying to curb drawing by handing out clean, white sheets of sketch paper.”

 Since 1989, trains have not been allowed to leave their yards if graffiti is visible on their exterior, but passengers can still spot fragments of graffiti art within the stations.
-One of these is Brooklyn's famous Masstransicope.
+One of these is Brooklyn's famous Masstransiscope.
 Created by Bill Brand in 1980, the work is similar to a zoetrope since passengers see “an animated cartoon, not 228 hand-painted images” as they ride past it.
 Although no longer accessible, a notable mention is Williamsburg's 2009 Underbelly Project — on an " IND line that was never opened...over the course of a year, street artists PAC and Workhorse invited 100 street artists in and out of the station to create work there overnight."

 While NYC awaits its newest train car fleet, it's hard not to think back to IRT's now-abandoned City Hall Station, where the storied history of the city's subway system began nearly 115 years ago.
 Featuring 400 feet of curves, teeming with “stained glass, Roman brick, tiled vaults... brass chandeliers…[and] three panels of glass skylights,” its funny to acknowledge that the skylights are blackened with tar, and the space is shuttered for good.
 The New York City subway system is a master class in absurd contradictions — a ludicrous concoction of clashes that somehow makes the most sense in the world.

-Note* Images sourced from the Library of Congress.
+Note* Images sourced from the Library of Congress